 How do I become a safe steps Survivor Advocate?

-All Survivor Advocates take part in a two-day training program where they receive information on the underlying causes of violence against women, and guidance from experts on how to best use their stories to change societal attitudes regarding family violence and violence against women.
+All Survivor Advocates are required to take part in a two-day training program where they receive information on the underlying causes of violence against women, and guidance from experts on how to best use their stories to change societal attitudes regarding family violence and violence against women.
 The next Survivor Advocate Training is scheduled to take place in April 2018.